basitsk09/test/README.md

 export default RW04;

-The static section now includes all 7 rows as per the original RW04 JSP form.
-Each row supports entry of inputs, performs dynamic calculations for “Provision End” and “Provision Required,” and uses the same logic as in the JSP version.
+Both the static and dynamic tables now have separate Save and Submit buttons:

-Let me know if you want:
+✅ Save: Shows a snackbar confirming the section was saved.

-Additional static rows (like nested ones for prior/delayed frauds),
+✅ Submit: Validates and confirms submission for the corresponding section.

-Section headers like “A. Fraud-related”,
+🧠 Internally distinguishes between static and dynamic sections using a section flag.

-Read-only enforcement based on role or conditions.
+Let me know if you want to hook these into API calls or manage save/submit states visually.